G02-RailwayTrackConditionMonitoring/SensorNode/README.md

 ## Building the Project

-When you clone the repository, use the command "git clone --recurse-submodules {url}" to also get the submodules (SDFat).

 This project is meant to be deployed on mulitple sensor node devices each with a unique name and identifiers.